 Due to increasing demand for specialist competitions we have split the FCSA UK competitions into 5 distinct sections, only the 50cal competition has separate sub sections that are segregated by rifle type.

-1.3 The rifle must be shot from either the prone supported, or fire-trench position.
+1.7 The rifle must be shot from either the prone supported, or fire-trench supported position.

 2.1 Rifles to be shot from the prone position, or from a fire trench.
 Benches or tripods are forbidden.

 2.3 This is a timed event.
-10 shots in sequence to be counted, maximum time permitted is 30 minutes for all 10 shots.
-Every shot to be scored.
+11 shots in sequence to be counted, maximum time permitted is 5 minutes for all 11 shots.
+The first shot is a non scoring sighter.

-3.2 Rifle must be shot from the prone position, or from a fire trench.
+3.2 Rifle must be shot from the prone supported position, or from a fire trench supported.
 Benches or tripods are forbidden however bipods, mono-pods or skis are allowed but only if the rifle was originally manufactured with the support device used.